 Step 2: Lubricate the end of the thermometer

-You can either use jelly, vegetable oil or soap (doesn’t have to be lubrication gel).
-This will allow the thermometer to slide easily into your dog’s rectum.
+You can either use lubrication gel, jelly, vegetable oil or soap.
+This will allow the thermometer to slide easily into your dog’s rectum for better comfort.

 Step 3: Gently lift your dog’s tail

 After the thermometer is in, you can lower your dog’s tail.
-Usually, once the tail is back in normal position, your dog is not as likely to fuss about their temperature being taken.
+Usually, once the tail is back in normal position, your dog is not as likely to fuss about his temperature being taken.

 *Only insert the metal-coated tip.